An integrative Neuro Art journey through change and reconstruction

 to expanding into new possibilities.

-This is not about perfection or fixing yourself.
+This is not about perfection or rapid transformation.

-It is about observing what is already shifting and giving it visual form through drawing.
+It is about noticing what is already shifting and giving it visual form through drawing.

 We begin by reconnecting with the inner foundations that remain stable even during periods of change — values, qualities, memories, and personal themes that continue to support you.